Testing for financial crashes using the Log Periodic Power Law mode: Conclusion

 \section{Conclusion}

-The LPPL for pre-crash bubbles on stock markets, as reported in Johansen et al. \cite{JLS:2000} and the JS studies, has important consequences.
+The LPPL model for pre-crash bubbles on stock markets, as reported in the JS studies, has important consequences.
 Our analysis has led us to the following conclusions.

-The mechanism proposed to lead to the LPPL fluctuations as reported in Johansen et al. \cite{JLS:2000} must be incorrect as it requires the price to be increasing throughout the bubble (a constraint recognized later in \cite{SZ:2006}), but in half the studies reported the LPPL fitted to the index (or its log) decreases at some point during the bubble.
-Hence either another explanation is required or the fits have to be redone with a constraint on the parameters that leads to LPPL fits that never decrease.
+The mechanism proposed to lead to the LPPL fluctuations as reported in \cite{JLS:2000} must be incorrect as it requires the expected price to be increasing throughout the bubble (as recognized later by \cite{SZ:2006}).
+In about half the studies they reported the LPPL model fitted to the index (or its log) decreases at some point during the bubble.
+Hence, either another explanation is required or the fits have to be redone with a constraint on the parameters that leads to LPPL fits that never decrease.
 Also, in the JS studies the fits were made to the raw rather than the log of the index for all but one (1973) of the eight bubbles, even though the assumption upon which the use of the raw rather than the log should be used was certainly {\bf not} met in six of these seven bubbles.
-So, on both counts, these studies should no longer be used to support a conclusion that the proposed mechanism underlies the LPPL.
+So, on both counts, these studies should no longer be used to support a conclusion that the proposed mechanism underlies the LPPL model.

 Identifying crashes and bubble beginnings was not well specified in the JS studies.
-In particular it is not clear why one peak, that of 1981, was not identified as a crash initiator.
+In particular, it is not clear why one peak, that of 1981, was not identified as a crash initiator.
 Moreover, moving the trough that marks the beginning of a bubble forward by `eye' in half the data sets is not really satisfactory.
-While we have taken more care in identifying those peaks that initiated crashes, we have still, for comparison, used the same bubble beginnings as used in the JS studies; in future a clear criterion needs to be established.
+While we have taken more care in identifying those peaks that initiated crashes, we have still, for comparison, used the same bubble beginnings as used in the JS studies.
+In future, empirical studies need to establish a clear criterion for this procedure.

 In the JS studies, the fits of the LPPL to the data were only accepted if the exponential parameter $\beta$ was $< 1$.
 That is, the fits showed an exponential {\em increase}.
-It would be stronger to reject the LPPL if a $\beta \ge 1$ is found.
+It would be stronger to reject the LPPL model if a $\beta \ge 1$ is found.